RichardDooling/Entertainment_Law/Defamation/Defamation.md

 but what happens when those free speech rights collide with the rights of others?
-What if an author's bestselling memoir names names, and defames others in the telling of his tale?
+What if an author's bestselling memoir names names and defames others in the telling of his tale?
 What if by telling her own story, she invades the privacy of others?
 "Steals" their "life story"?